Transitional Kindergarten – Jr. High

 SOCIAL STUDIES:

-• Learning & Working Now & Long Ago: Understand that being a good citizen involves acting in certain ways, recognize national and state symbols and icons, match simple description of work people do, calendar, days, weeks, and months in proper order, understand that history relates to events, people, and places of other times.
+• Learning and working, now and long ago: Understand that being a good citizen involves acting in certain ways, recognize national and state symbols/icons, match simple descriptions of work people do, calendar, days, weeks, and months in proper order, understand that history relates to events, people, and places of other times

 ENRICHMENT CLASSES

-• How to open, print & save a file.
+• How to open, print, and save a file

-ART: Our Art Program focuses on the basic elements and principles of Art encompassing past and present artists with various styles and techniques.
-Each student will create their own Art portfolio with the collection of all their art work throughout the year.
+ART: Our art program focuses on the basic elements and principles of art encompassing past and present artists with various styles and techniques.
+Each student will create their own art portfolio with the collection of all their artwork throughout the year.
 Students use sketchbooks every class for design, practice, discovery, and exploration.
-All classes meet once a week for 45 minutes.
 Each month is dedicated to a specific artist, skill or theme, and creative projects are varied according to the grade level.
-It is believed that Art develops critical thinking and problem solving skills that will empower students throughout their lives.
+It is believed that art develops critical thinking and problem-solving skills that will empower students throughout their lives.
 Our goal is to expose and educate students to appreciate the diversity in all art forms.
-Every year we build upon the skills and introduce new medium and tools.
+Every year, we build upon the skills and introduce new mediums and tools.

-• Use of lines & shapes in their drawings.
+• Use of lines and shapes in their drawings

 • Learning to use and identify the basic tools in art, such as scissors, glue, paint, etc.

-• Emphasis is on children’s book art with stories by Eric Carle, “Pete the Cat,” “A Beautiful Oops,” among others.
+• Emphasis is on children’s book art with stories by Eric Carle, “Pete the Cat,” and “A Beautiful Oops.”

-LIBRARY: The main objectives of our Library Program are to encourage students to develop a love of reading, assisting student in selecting books appropriate to their age and reading levels based on Lexile reading scores, and to provide opportunities to build reading comprehension through the Reading Counts Program.
+LIBRARY: The main objectives of our library program are to encourage students to develop a love of reading by assisting students in selecting books appropriate to their age and reading levels based on Lexile reading scores, as well as provide opportunities to build reading comprehension through the Reading Counts Program.

 PHYSICAL